theaob/wpXml2Jekyll/README.md

 ## Usage

-You can download wpXml2Jekyll v1.2 from [here](https://github.com/theaob/wpXml2Jekyll/raw/v1.2/wpXml2Jekyll.exe) as a compiled binary.
+You can download wpXml2Jekyll v1.2 from [here](https://github.com/theaob/wpXml2Jekyll/raw/v1.2/wpXml2Jekyll.exe) as a compiled binary or for the [**releases** section](https://github.com/theaob/wpXml2Jekyll/releases).
 You can run the executable as a windows application or run it on console as:
 ```
 wpXml2Jekyll [wordpress export file] [output folder]
 ```